cwru-cmb/FTS/README.md

 Relevant info:
 - The focal length of the FTS parabolic mirror (if that's installed) is 24”.
 The distance from focusing mirror to the top of the FTS is something like 13.5”
+- As the mirror moves at velocity $v$

 Notes, I think from Allen Foster: